Debt Module

 The Strategy tab evaluates client debt and allows you to analyze the impact of various debt payment strategies.
 Use the Action Items to dial in your strategy, and see the impact in the chart at the top of the page:

-Individual loan strategy
+Individual debt strategy

 Choose which loans you would like to include in your proposed payment strategy within the Individual Loan Strategy section of the Action Items.
 To exclude a particular loan from the proposed payment strategy, switch to "Keep Current Payments" within the Strategy column for that loan: